DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

 Speedrun adventure modules as a brave explorer bot.
-A solo TTRPG compatible with any game that uses math.
+Overpowered is a solo TTRPG compatible with any game that uses math.

- - Free rules and mobile-friendly dice app available below.
+ - Rules and dice app freely available below.
- - Play through adventure modules from any game in an hour or two.
+ - Play through pre-written adventure modules in an hour or two.
- - Engaging dice-management rules present you with tough decisions and big rewards.
- - Doubles as a GM prep tool to familiarize yourself with a new setting or module.
+ - Manage your dice and make tough decisions to achieve a high score!

  The **Deluxe Edition** includes:
  - A fantasy hack: Overloaded.